-- Increases to premiums (to reflect the revised increased risks of the schemes affected). - Changes to the commission arrangements payable for new business acquisition with a view to increasing the Company's retained premiums; and

-- Capital injection by the shareholder. - Reduction of risk with Quota Share and/or Stop Loss reinsurance policies.
+- Increases to premiums (to reflect the revised increased risks of the schemes affected). - Changes to the commission arrangements payable for new business acquisition with a view to increasing the Company's retained premiums; and - Capital injection by the shareholder. - Reduction of risk through use of reinsurance arrangements.